MUTX Documentation

 -v /tmp/mutx:/tmp/mutx \

 The shared /tmp/mutx mount is mandatory.
-Without it, the MCP container cannot reach the TUI socket and the two processes will not communicate.
+Without it, the Link container cannot

 Common deployment shapes

-Host TUI plus containerized MCP:
+Host MUTX plus containerized Link:

 docker run --rm \